 Photons and Electro-Magnetic Waves

 According to Quantum Mechanics, light is made of particles called Photons.
-A photon is characterized by its frequency f (measured in Hz=1/sec) as it travels at a speed of light c (299,792,458 m/sec), and carries a specific energy E=hf (where h = 6.62607015 × 10−34 Joules x sec is Planck’s constant[1-4]) and it has a momentum (a.k.a. spin) that defines its polarization.
+A photon is characterized by its frequency f (measured in Hz=1/sec) as it travels at a speed of light c (299,792,458 m/sec), and carries a specific energy E=hf (where h = 6.62607015 × 10−34 Joules x sec is Planck’s constant[1-4]) and it also has a momentum and a specific polarization.

 According to the Electro-Magnetic Theory, light is made of electric and magnetic waves that oscillate at frequency f and travel at a speed of light c, just like in Quantum Mechanics.
 The electromagnetic wave’s polarization is defined by the orientation of the plane in which the electric field oscillates.